kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 <br>

-#### Extracting Data on Wine Consumption from PDF
+### Extracting Data on Wine Consumption from PDF

-We were able to find a PDF containing wine consumption data for 205-2017 from the [Wine Institute](https://www.wineinstitute.org/files/World_Consumption_by_Country_2017.pdf).
+We were able to find a PDF containing wine consumption data for 2015-2017 from the [Wine Institute](https://www.wineinstitute.org/files/World_Consumption_by_Country_2017.pdf).
 However, we needed to find a way to convert that data from a PDF into a CSV so we could use it in our code.
 We used [PDF Element](https://pdf.wondershare.com/how-to/extract-data-from-pdf-form.html) to do just that.
 The extraction did most of the heavy lifting so there wasn't quite as much cleaning to do in the CSV after that.

 <br>

-#### Web Scraping Data on Total Olympic Medals Won by Country
+### Web Scraping Data on Total Olympic Medals Won by Country

-We originally wanted to plot all the Billionaires around the world but ran into some difficulties.
+We originally wanted to plot all the billionaires around the world but ran into some difficulties.
 Both Forbes and Bloomberg had lists that were nearly impossible to scrape.
 There was no visible body in the HTML.
 It was linked to a private directory that we could not access, so we resorted to a different topic - Olympic Medals Won by Country.

-We were able to scrape the [Olympic medal data](https://www.worldatlas.com/articles/countries-with-the-most-olympic-medals.html).
-Converting to a CSV directly from Jupyter Notebook was not working properly so we exported to an xlsx file and saved as a CSV.
+We were able to scrape the [Olympic medal data](https://www.worldatlas.com/articles/countries-with-the-most-olympic-medals.html), but converting it to a CSV directly from Jupyter Notebook was not working properly, so we exported to an [.xlsx file](data/olympics.xlsx) and then saved as a CSV before changing it to geojson.

 <br>